U.S. flag

 Liposuction is a very effective treatment for lipedema when conservative therapies fail.
 In this procedure, lipedema fat is removed, sparing the lymphatic vessels.
 Several techniques are used as follows.

-No specific medication or supplement is used to treat lipedema, but drugs are used as an adjunctive, especially to prevent lymphedema and venous disease; both are complications of lipedema.
-Sympathomimetics like amphetamine or phentermine binds to adrenergic receptors that induce lipolysis.
+No specific medication or supplement is used to treat lipedema, but drugs are used as an adjunctive treatment, especially to prevent lymphedema and venous disease; both are complications of lipedema.
+Sympathomimetics like amphetamine or phentermine bind to adrenergic receptors that induce lipolysis.
 Adrenergic receptors are located on lymphatic and blood vessels.
-Metformin and resveratrol are useful to prevent fibrosis and hypoxia-inducible factor (inflammatory factor) development.
-Diosmin, a bioflavonoid found in citrus fruits, functions as lymphagogue, reduces swelling is helpful in lipedema and associated chronic venous insufficiency.
-Selenium, a mineral, has improved inflammation and reduced leg volume in lipedema and lymphedema.[5][9][23]
+Metformin and resveratrol are useful for preventing fibrosis and the development of hypoxia-inducible factor (an inflammatory factor).
+Diosmin, a bioflavonoid found in citrus fruits, functions as a lymphagogue, reduces swelling, and is helpful in lipedema and associated chronic venous insufficiency.
+Selenium, a mineral, has been shown to reduce inflammation and reduce leg volume in lipedema and lymphedema.[5][9][23]
+Several drugs that cause fluid retention should be avoided, like calcium channel blockers, thiazolidinediones, gabapentin, oral corticosteroids, and beta-blockers.
+Furosemide, a diuretic, should also be avoided, as it increases protein concentration in the interstitial fluid, which halts fluid movement.[5][24]

 Differential Diagnosis